loopingGIT/LoadingOverlay/README.md

 # LoadingOverlay
 A simple Overlay view

-This is a tiny project as result of [http://stackoverflow.com/questions/27960556/loading-an-overlay-when-running-long-tasks-in-ios/34211724#34211724](this Stackoverflow question link)
+This is a tiny project as result of [this Stackoverflow question link](http://stackoverflow.com/questions/27960556/loading-an-overlay-when-running-long-tasks-in-ios/34211724#34211724)

 ## How to use